Budapestby VisitCity Guides

 Market tours teach visitors how to select perfect peppers for Hungarian dishes

-These market excursions teach you practical skills that extend beyond your Budapest visit.
-You'll learn how to judge the ripeness of peppers, understand the difference between sweet and hot paprika varieties, and discover Hungarian specialties like lángos or chimney cake that you might want to try during your stay.
+These market trips teach you stuff you can actually use when you get home.
+You'll learn how to tell if peppers are ripe, understand the difference between sweet and hot paprika, and discover Hungarian specialties like lángos that you should definitely try while you're in Budapest.

 Professional cooking school kitchen with individual workstations set up with cutting boards and tools